12 Jul Make Your School Meetings and PLC’s Transparent

 - What do you do with those meeting notes?
 Hmm…in a file, computer or brain, somewhere.

-In order to support these conversations there is a group of schools who are transforming the way they capture, share, and reflect on these meetings using their Atlas system.
+In order to support these conversations there is a group of schools who are transforming the way they capture, share, and reflect on school meetings using their Atlas system.
 Read their stories below.

 Documenting PLC Conversations